PagerTree/pt4-docusaurus/docs/single-sign-on-sso.md

 :::info

 If you are running into an issue with Azure (Entra) stating "Invalid Idp Response: Invalid Audience", this stems from Microsoft adding an extra "spn:" prefix to the Entity ID.
-Please [email the PagerTree support team](mailto:support@pagertree.com) to resolve this issue.
+Please switch your SSO Vendor type to `Azure AD` to resolve this issue.

 :::